Tyler Engel

-Tyler Engel (born February 21, 1992) is an American soccer player who last played for Rowdies 2 in the National Premier Soccer League.
+Tyler Engel (born February 21, 1992) is an American retired soccer player who is a coach for the Illinois Magic youth academy.

 Career

-Youth, College and Amateur
+Youth, college and amateur

 Engel spent his youth career with the Chicago Magic Academy and the Chicago Fire Academy before signing a letter of intent to play college soccer at Southern Methodist University.
 After redshirting his freshman year in 2010, Engel made a total 38 appearances and tallied 12 goals and 10 assists during his time with the Mustangs.
 He also helped lead them to a Conference USA Tournament title in 2011.

 After the 2012 season, Engel transferred to the University of North Carolina.
 He made a total of 42 appearances for the Tar Heels and tallied 14 goals and seven assists.
 He helped lead the Tar Heels to the 2014 College Cup Quarterfinals where they would fall to #2 seed UCLA on penalties.

 Engel also played in the Premier Development League for Chicago Fire U-23.